Susanne85/readMeProjects/develop/output/readme.md

 ## Questions

-Please view my profile on GITHUB, the link is https://github.com/Susanne85/
+My profile can be viewed on GITHUB, the link is https://github.com/Susanne85/

 If you have any queries please contact me via my email address which is xkqk2010@gmail.com